 Note: The default port for the tool is 8080.
 To change the port, use the 'server.port' command line option:

-Step 3.
-Access the Migration tool by entering the following URL in a Web browser:
+Step 2.
+Access the tool by entering the following URL in a Web browser:

 Note: Make sure that the port number corresponds to the one that was specified in your command line.

 Step 3.
 Select the version of Elvis that you are upgrading to.